You've signed in with a UCLA undergraduate student account.

 Sign in features are only available for UCLA graduate students at this time.

-Entering students should apply for most of these Graduate Division Fellowships and programs from within the online application for admission.
+Entering students should apply for most of these Division of Graduate Education Fellowships and programs from within the online application for admission.
 If you have already submitted the online admission application without indicating that you’d like to be considered for any of the fellowships, then submit a hard copy of the Fellowship Application for Entering Graduate Students directly to your prospective department by December 15 or by the department’s deadline for admissions.
 Consult your department for exceptions.

 Most fellowship, scholarship and grant awards are for one academic year (three terms or two semesters).
 Entering students may, however, receive offers covering all the years of study through degree attainment.
 Some federally funded awards provide additional summer coverage.
 Departmental fellowships, scholarships and grants are awarded in varying amounts and may include fees/tuition and nonresident supplemental tuition.